 The decision about which content standards to use when producing corporate elearning content will affect the longevity of your content and systems.
 Whilst SCORM is the most widely used digital learning standard, xAPI opens up a wealth of opportunity for tracking, personalizing and improving learning experiences, so if you’re comparing SCORM vs Tin Can xAPI, look no further…

 Both SCORM and Tin Can – now more commonly known as xAPI – are communications protocols for tracking learning related activity.
 They provide a framework and structure to pass data and information between learning content and technologies.
-But the extent and flexibility to which they SCORM and xAPI are able to do this differs significantly.
+But the extent and flexibility to which SCORM and xAPI are able to do this differs significantly.